TheJoluk/scipyproject/README.md

 ## Requirements
 The Chat Service only runs on Linux based operating system due to limitation on the unblocking reading of commandline inputs on windows.
 That means on windows the python script is not running.
-Beside the Linux requirement the project needs following python libaries available. <br>
+Beside the Linux requirement the project needs following python libraries available. <br>
 •  socket <br>
 •  sys <br>
 •  struct <br>